Heart of the Congos

-Heart of the Congos is a roots reggae album by The Congos, produced by Lee "Scratch" Perry at his Black Ark studio with a studio band including Boris Gardiner on bass and Ernest Ranglin on guitar.
+Heart of the Congos is a roots reggae album by the Congos, produced by Lee "Scratch" Perry at his Black Ark studio with a studio band including Boris Gardiner on bass and Ernest Ranglin on guitar.
 The album was released in 1977.
 It is noted as being one of Perry's masterpiece productions of the Black Ark era.

 The first issue of the LP in Jamaica was a very limited release said to consist of only several hundred copies.
+In 1980 it was reissued by The Beat on their Go-Feet Records imprint.

-It was remastered using the original Black Ark quarter inch master tapes with the exception of 'At The Feast' and re-released in 1996 on the Blood & Fire label, run by Steve Barrow, T Elwing, and Mick Hucknall, with assistance on the ground provided by Andrea Lewis (Jamaica).
+The album was remastered using the original Black Ark quarter inch master tapes with the exception of 'At The Feast' and re-released in 1996 on the record label Blood and Fire, run by Steve Barrow, T Elwing, and Mick Hucknall, with assistance on the ground provided by Andrea Lewis.
 The original mix of the album was not officially re-issued on either LP or CD until 2017's 40th Anniversary Edition (although an 'unofficial' CD release, sourced from the original LP, was released in 2004 by CORN-FED Productions, based in Amsterdam).
 Until 2017, all editions subsequent to the first Jamaica release feature a second, substantially different, mix by Lee Perry.
 The 40th Anniversary Edition includes both mixes of the album, as well as ten bonus tracks.

+Critical reception

+Barrow and Peter Dalton called Heart of the Congos "the most completely successful of all the albums recorded at the Black Ark," and "one of the prime examples of Jamaican vocal technique" due to the dynamic combination of Cedric Myton’s falsetto lead vocals, Roy "Ashanti" Johnson’s tenor lead vocals and backing vocals by noted singers such as Gregory Isaacs and members of the Meditations and the Heptones.
 The album was listed in the 1999 book The Rough Guide: Reggae: 100 Essential CDs.

-Pitchfork Media ranked the record at #46 on its "Top 100 Albums of the 1970s".
+Pitchfork ranked the record at No. 46 on its "Top 100 Albums of the 1970s".

+The NME ranked the album at 99 in its 2003 list of the "100 Best Albums of All Time".